 Skin being wiped

-After carefully cannulating the marginal ear vein with a 25-gauze angiocatheter [1-TXT], place an injection plug at the end of the catheter [2] and place a tube-shaped, tape-wrapped 4- x 4 Authors: inches?
-Centimeter?
-What size and what material is wrapped and placed? into the rabbit’s ear [3].
+Carefully cannulate the marginal ear vein with a 25-gauge angiocatheter [1-TXT], place an injection plug at the end of the catheter [2].
+Roll 3 4x4 inch gauze sponges into a tube-shape and wrap with tape to create a splint, which can be placed into the rabbit’s ear.
+Tape the splint to the ear to secure the catheter in place while keeping the ear upright, similar to the non-catheterized ear [3].

-Cathere being placed TEXT: Have assistant cover rabbit’s face to reduce stress as necessary
+Catheter being placed TEXT: Have assistant cover rabbit’s face to reduce stress as necessary

+Injection plug being placed

-X being placed
+Splint being placed in rabbit’s ear and taped into place

-Tape the splint to the ear to secure the catheter in place while keeping the ear upright, similar to the non-catheterized ear [1] and inject 1 milliliter of 10 USP (U-S-P) units/milliliter of heparinized saline supplemented with 1 to 10 milligrams/kilogram of the drug of interest into the catheter once every 10 minutes [2-TXT].
+Inject 1 milliliter of 10 USP (U-S-P) units/milliliter of heparinized saline to keep the catheter patent [1].
+After baseline recording has finished, inject saline supplemented with 1 to 10 milligrams/kilogram of the drug of interest into the catheter once every 10 minutes [2-TXT].

-Talent taping the splint to the ear
+Injection of heparinized saline

-Needle being inserted into catheter, then drug being delivered TEXT: USP: United States Pharmacopeia
+Needle being inserted into catheter, then drug being delivered TEXT: 1 to 10 mg/kg pentylenetetrazole (PTZ), which is a proconvulsant, GABAA blocker.

-After each dose, carefully monitor the video-EEG-ECG for any neuro-cardiac electrical abnormalities or visual evidence of epileptiform activity and note these changes in real-time as well as during post-analysis [1].
+After each dose, carefully monitor the video-EEG-ECG-oximetry-capnography for any neuro-cardiac electrical and respiratory abnormalities or visual evidence of epileptiform activity and note these changes in real-time, as well as during post-analysis [1].

-SCREEN: To be provided by Authors: EEG-ECG response to administration, then note being added
+SCREEN: To be provided by Authors: EEG-ECG response to administration, then note being added.

 Analysis of ECG and Video-EEG